Language: EN

 Type Inference in Generics

-TypeScript has the ability to automatically infer the generic type based on the provided data type (meaning that we do not have to specify it ourselves “manually”)
+TypeScript has the ability to automatically infer the generic type based on the provided data type (meaning, we don’t have to specify it manually).

-This allows us to write cleaner and more concise code without having to explicitly specify the generic type in every call.
+This allows us to write cleaner and more concise code without having to explicitly specify the generic type in each call.
 For example, consider the following generic function:

 function printValue<T>(value: T): void {